 “Segmentation” is a major buzzword in the nonprofit community.
 Mastering this approach allows you to make the most of your supporter data.
 If you’re unfamiliar with this strategy, DNL OmniMedia’s donor segmentation guide describes it as “the act of organizing the donors in your database into groups— segments— based on their shared characteristics.”

-- Ask for the ideal gift amount at the right time.
+- Ask for appropriate gift amounts at the right times.

-Rather than broadcasting the same information across your entire constituent base, you can send content that’s tailored to specific segments.
-That way, your supporters will only encounter content that they’re most likely to respond to and engage with, rather than having to sort through a bunch of irrelevant messages.
+Rather than broadcasting the same information to your entire donor base, send content that’s tailored to specific segments.
+This way, your nonprofit’s supporters will only receive content that they’re most likely to respond to and engage with.

 3. Host virtual stewardship events.

-- Online dinner party.
-While a gala is traditionally a fundraising event, a dinner party doesn’t have to be.
-Encourage your guests to get dressed up, and consider giving them a voucher for a free to-go meal at a local restaurant.
-Then, everyone can virtually sit down together, enjoy a meal, and engage in conversation.
+- An online dinner party.
+Encourage your guests to get dressed up.
+You can send them vouchers for free to-go meals from a local restaurant or even arrange for food delivery.
+Then, everyone can virtually sit down together, enjoy a meal, and connect over your nonprofit’s cause.